zedlopez/ifm/Writing with Inform.md

 **Law II – When/while requirement**.
 A rule with a when/while restriction beats one without.

-**Law ``iii`` – Action requirement**.
+**Law III – Action requirement**.
 A rule with a more specific action requirement beats one with a more general action requirement.
 (Or similarly, for value based rulebooks, a rule with a more specific parameter requirement beats a more general one.)
 Details are given below.

 **Law IV – Scene requirement**.
 A rule with a scene restriction ("during") beats one without.

-Details of Law ``iii`` now follow:
+Details of Law III now follow:

-**Law ``iii``.1 – Object To Which Rule Applies**.
+**Law III.1 – Object To Which Rule Applies**.
 For value based rulebooks only: the more specific value requirement wins.

-**Law ``iii``.2.1 – Action/Where/Going In Exotic Ways**.
+**Law III.2.1 – Action/Where/Going In Exotic Ways**.
 A more specific combination of "...pushing...", "... by ...", and "... through ..." clauses in a "going" action beats a less specific.
 (Placing conditions on all three of these clauses beats placing conditions on any two, which beats any one, which beats none at all.)
 In cases where X and Y each place, let's say, two such conditions, they are considered in the order "...pushing...", "...by..." and then "...through..." until one wins.
 (The idea here is that pushing something from room to room is rarer than travelling in a vehicle, which in turn is rarer than going through a door.
 The rarer action goes first, as more specific.)

-**Law ``iii``.2.2 – Action/Where/Room Where Action Takes Place**.
+**Law III.2.2 – Action/Where/Room Where Action Takes Place**.
 A more specific combination of conditions on the room in which the action starts, and in which it ends, beats a less specific.
 For all actions other than "going", there is no combination to be considered, and what we do is to look at the specificity of the "... in ..." clause.
 (So "Before looking in the Taj Mahal" beats "Before looking".)

 For "going" actions, there are strictly speaking three possible room clauses: "... in ...", "... from ..." and "... to ...".
 However, "... in ..." and "... from ..." cannot both be present, so that in practice a "going" rule constraining two rooms beats a "going" rule constraining only one.